home about us doctrinal statement seminars products contact us

 Further, there are many places in the NT, where “God” appears twice in the same passage once with the article (“the God”) and once without the article (“God”)—as with John 1:1 (e.g., John 3:2; Rom.
 1:21; 1 Thess.
 1:9; Heb.
 9:14; etc.).

-Of all the Greek prepositions that John could have used in 1:1b (such as en, para, sun, which all can mean “with”), he specifically chose the preposition pros (lit., “facing” or “toward”).
+Of the Greek prepositions that can carry a meaning of "with" (such as en, para, sun), John specifically chose the preposition pros (lit., “facing” or “toward”).
 Pros (when persons are in view) signifies more than being near or beside.
 Rather, pros denotes intimate personal fellowship between persons.
 Thus, in 1:1b, pros expresses the inseparable communion and loving intercourse that the Word shared with the Father—before time.
 In Rom.
 5:1, the believer having been justified from faith has peace pros ton theon (lit., “with the God,” same rendering as John 1:1b).
 Pros in 2 Cor.
 5:8 (pros ton kurion, “with the Lord”) expresses the intimate and special relationship that Christians will experience “at home with [pros] the Lord.”
 And in 1 Cor.
 13:12, the double use of pros describes the personal converse believers will have with the Lord “face to face” (prosōpon pros prosōpon).